GingerNinja23/ipop-documentation/Running-SocialVPN-or-GroupVPN-on-OpenWRT-(qemu-mipsel-malta).md

-This uses Qemu mipsel to run OpenWRT malta (which is designed specifically for that)
+This uses Qemu mipsel to run OpenWRT malta (designed specifically for Qemu)

 ### Install Qemu and running OpenWRT on your system